featured image – condiment dish: porcelain 8 cm, multiple overlain slips, moon white satin glaze, cone 7+ oxidation

 I, a potter, develop an idea for a new shape, a new form, a new foot, a new edge, a new curve and new physical texture, a new playfulness with a new placement of new slips, which will help create a colour and visual texture joined intimately with the physical robustness of clay, and still expose the crystalline texture and yet glossiness of the glaze, which I am simultaneously in the process of developing.

 So, I have this notion of achieving this physical undertaking — I do not know how I got the notion — and I begin to act and play with the materials.
 It takes a little while, which could be anywhere from the same morning, or a couple of days to a couple weeks — occasionally a tortuous six months to navigate and usher this intimated notion/feeling/image into the real world as a material object.
-It now sit on a small pedestal.
+It now sits on a small pedestal.

 But all being well, the notion that was present to me in the moment of imagining, thinking and inner seeing what it was that I wanted/craved/passioned to create, is still with me and has not slipped away (some do).
 With practice of course this is more and more reliable.